coq/roadmaps/text/roadmap-8.6.md

   No decision really, timeout

-# Unification:
+# Unification

 - [ ] Unification of Let-In bodies without unifying their types (in evarconv heuristic of first-order unifications) (9cc95f5)

   Decision: unification, use cumulativity state leq.

 - [ ] :exclamation: Keyed Unification:

   The strategy is now to do a first pass without conversion and a pass with full conversion of arguments if this fails, when selecting subterms.
 Keyed Unification is still restricted to [unify_to_subterm], used by the standard rewrite only (M. Sozeau).

   Decision: ok.
   Follow the compat flag.

-# Typeclasses:
+# Typeclasses

 - [ ] Option to add eta-unification during resolution.
 - [ ] Option to do resolution following the dependency order of subgoals